 We need about 28 grams of dietary fiber a day.
 High fiber intake is important for good health.

 Most people who follow the standard Western diet fail to consume adequate amounts of fiber, though.
 Actually, about 95% of Americans don’t consume the recommended daily fiber intake.

-How much fiber in potatoes?
+How much fiber is in potatoes?

 Actually, potatoes are good dietary sources of fiber.
-The fiber content of potato depends on the variety, the region of growth, and agricultural methods.
+The fiber content of potatoes depends on the variety, the region of growth, and agricultural methods.
 Most commercial potato varieties have 1.4 grams of fiber per 100g.

 As a rule of thumb, avoid peeling potatoes.
 The skin has approximately 1.8 times more fiber than the flesh.
 The skin of raw potatoes has about 2.5 grams of fiber per 100g.
 Raw potatoes with the skin have 2.1 grams of fiber per 100g.